-Dame Carolyn McCall became ITV’s first female CEO in January 2018, after 6 years as CEO of Easy Jet.
+Dame Carolyn McCall became ITV’s first female CEO in January 2018, after six years as CEO of Easy Jet.
 She had made some remarkable achievements during her time at Easy Jet, drastically improving the airline’s quality of customer service by focusing more on passengers than planes.
 When she arrived in 2010, passenger numbers were 49.7 million, rising to 80.2 million by 2017.
 The same year, Easy Jet’s earnings also rose by 11.5%, to £2.97bn.

 As well as being a top boss, Carolyn is also a strong female role model, achieving multiple awards related to her role of CEO at Easy Jet.
-She was named as one of ‘Britain’s 100 Most Powerful Women’ by Radio 4 in 2013, as Veuve Clicqout’s ‘Business Woman of the Year’ in 2008 and as one of the 5 female CEOs of a FTSE 100 Index company.
-Carolyn was also appointed a Dame in the 2016 New Year’s Honours for services to the aviation history.
+She was named as one of ‘Britain’s 100 Most Powerful Women’ by Radio 4 in 2013, as Veuve Clicqout’s ‘Business Woman of the Year’ in 2008, and as one of the 5 female CEOs of a FTSE 100 Index company.
+Carolyn was also appointed a Dame in the 2016 New Year’s Honours for services to the aviation industry.

 Carolyn’s background and her route to becoming a top leader has been varied and interesting.
 The mum of three grew up in India and only moved to the UK in her teens.

-Prior to joining Easy Jet, Carolyn held leadership roles at companies such as Lloyd’s TSB, New Look, Tesco and the Guardian.
+Prior to joining Easy Jet, Carolyn held leadership roles at companies such as Lloyd’s TSB, New Look, Tesco, and the Guardian.